mbrav/mbrav.github.io/_posts/journal/2018-07-12-why-mark-fisher-and-not-black-mirror.markdown

 tags: [capitalism, data, humanity, culture]
 ---

-# Why Mark Fisher and not Black Mirror

 These past couple days have led me to find me an inspiration and guidance on how to navigate the whatever neo-late-post condition we are in, through the brilliant vigor and unobstructed flow of thought—Mark Fisher’s k-punk blog yields this inspiration.
 Where else can one find the level of brilliancy that is found in the way [he contextualizes Dido](http://k-punk.abstractdynamics.org/archives/001181.html):